-If your tooth has been knocked out, we may be able to re-implant it in its natural socket, provided that you save it properly.
+If your tooth has been knocked out, we might be able to re-implant it in its natural socket, provided that you save it properly.

 Here’s how to preserve a tooth that has been knocked out:

 Step 1: Find the knocked out tooth and be sure to handle it by the top, not the roots.